DZariusz/BinaryMerkleTree/README.md

 I put there a lot of comments about a code and possible other solutions.

 Tests are base on random data - each time you run the tests, you are creating new, random merkle tree.
+In general this is the scenario of how the test are done:

+1. script generates array or integers as input data for Solidity tree
+1. Solidity contract creates merkle tree, base on input data
+1. we watch for all events contract emits
+1. we build another merkle tree (in javascript) base on emitted events - so we have *exact copy of blockchain tree*.
+I did it so I can test the implementation.
+1. we randomly choose a proof (array of hashes for selected chunk of data) from our tree
+1. using Solidity, we validate the proof